saraebbers/NC-Vineyards-API/README.md

 GET /api/v1/vineyards // get all vineyards
 --> returns an array of vineyard objects

+GET /api/v1/vineyards${queryString}
+queryString: ?region=[Mountains OR Coast OR Piedmont] --> returns all vineyards associated with given region.
+queryString: ?name=[Enter given name with '%20' between each word] --> returns an array of one vineyard object with a matching name.

 GET /api/v1/vineyards/:id // get a specific vineyard --> returns a specific vineyard object